I talk about weight loss on my blog a lot.

 And when we’re in conflict, sometimes it’s easier to pay attention to whats urgent – even though it may be less important.

 Example: You’re heading in to your workout when you notice you have a text.
 Innocently enough, you check it.
-Your friend/sister/kid/boss is freaking out because something needs to be done right away.
+Your It’s your office.
+Everyone is freaking out because something needs to be done right away.

 It’s urgent for them.

 Its situations like this that illustrate how there are tons of workouts available & there are no shortage of diets available to us – all of which work.
 But nutritional plans and exercise routines aren’t the answer to our struggles.